-Save yourself time and elbow grease whether blitzing up a sauce, dough, soup or smoothie – we put food processors to the test to find our favourites.
+Save yourself time and elbow grease, whether you're blitzing up a sauce, dough, soup or smoothie.
+We put food processors to the test to find our favourites.

 Find out more about our BBC Good Food reviews.